 Yes, the application process consists of three (3) steps.
 Failure to complete any of these steps will result in an incomplete application, with no bed space reserved for the student.

-- Completion of steps 1-7 of the online housing application
+- Completion of the online housing application

 - Payment of the deposit through the Campus Online Payment Center or by check/money order